hombreperro45/docs/docs/specs/api.md

 The Libretro API is a lightweight C-based Application Programming Interface.

 Libretro is an API that exposes generic audio/video/input callbacks.
-A frontend for libretro (such as RetroArch) handles video output, audio output, input and application lifecycle.
+You therefore don’t have to worry about writing different video drivers for Direct3D, OpenGL or worrying about catering to all possible input APIs/sound APIs/supporting all known joypads/etc. A frontend for libretro (such as RetroArch) handles video output, audio output, input and application lifecycle.
 A libretro core written in portable C or C++ can run seamlessly on many platforms with very little/no porting effort.

+When you choose to use the libretro API, your program gets turned into a single library file (called a ‘libretro core’).
+A frontend that supports the libretro API can then load that library file and run the app.
 While RetroArch is the reference frontend for libretro, several other projects have used the libretro interface to include support for emulators and/or game engines. libretro is completely open and free for anyone to use.

 ## Implementing the API